 This morning’s sermon, then, will be especially addressed to my own church, on the absolute necessity of true religion in our midst, and of revival from all apathy and indifference.
 We may ask God for multitudes of other things, but amongst them all, let this be our chief prayer: ‘Lord, revive us; Lord, revive us!’

 Examples of this sort of prayer are numerous.
-The point is simple: the pursuit of revival was a priority for Spurgeon.
+The pursuit of revival was a priority for Spurgeon.
 And what was the outcome of his request?
 During the years when Spurgeon prayed, Protestant churches in London saw a 60 percent increase in attendance, exceeding the population growth of the city.
 It was also in this time when the Spirit moved powerfully in America, especially in the winter of 1857-58 through the noontime prayer meetings of Fulton Street in Brooklyn, New York.
 As both sides of the Atlantic saw waves of revival, Spurgeon noted in 1859, “At this time, the converts are more numerous than heretofore, and the zeal of the church groweth exceedingly.”

 Renewal in Our Day